treolabs/treopim/docs/en/user-guide/associated-products.md

 # Associated Products

 **Associated Products** – two products, which are related within a certain association.
-So there is a Main Product and a Related Product.
+So there is a *main product* and a *related product*.
 Related products are not automatically cross-linked, so if product A (main product) is related to product B (associated product), it does not mean that product B is automatically related to product A.

 The option to create associated products targets on increasing sales and helping in promotion and marketing of new products, but has a slightly different configuration process.